Inscriptions for Headstones

 Remembered with love.

 Rest in peace.

 - Until we meet again.

-Words from one of our extensive selection of funeral poems, a selection from our article on the most popular funeral songs or a pick from our library of funeral hymns; if your loved one was a Christian, there are many suitable Bible readings for funerals.
+Adding a famous quotation from literature to the inscription on a headstone can be a beautiful epitaph for a loved one who has died. if your loved one was a Christian, there are many suitable Bible readings for funerals.
 Some diocese of the Church of England only permit inscriptions that are from Scripture, or at least compatible with the Christian faith.